 1 Timothy 3:8-13 Deacons likewise must be dignified, not double-tongued, not addicted to much wine, not greedy for dishonest gain.
 9 They must hold the mystery of the faith with a clear conscience.
 10 And let them also be tested first; then let them serve as deacons if they prove themselves blameless.
 11 Their wives likewise (or as translated in NIV & NASB – women likewise) must be dignified, not slanderers, but sober-minded, faithful in all things.
 12 Let deacons each be the husband of one wife, managing their children and their own households well.
 13 For those who serve well as deacons gain a good standing for themselves and also great confidence in the faith that is in Christ Jesus.

 For many churches, the question of whether the Bible allows for women to be ordained into the office of deacon has been a point of contention.
 For consistency sake, however, we have to put into question many common practices of churches that are traditionally opposed to women deacons.
 Some of the same churches that would be against women deacons often have women on the church staff serving as children’s directors, worship leaders, church secretaries, cleaning staff, and/or other paid positions.
 Some congregations that would strongly reject the concept of a female deacon will still regularly appoint females to serve as the chairman of the finance committee, personnel committee, or even a pastor-search committee.
-Might I suggest that many of the roles we would describe as committee heads and/or staff positions are actually modern manifestations of the Biblical role of deacon without the Biblical title (For the article “What do Deacons do?” click here).
+Many of the roles we would describe as committee heads and/or staff positions, however, are actually modern manifestations of the Biblical role of deacon without the Biblical title.
+(For the article “What do Deacons do?” click here).
 Is this an ok practice?
 According to the Scriptures, should women be given official charge over areas of service in the local church in ways easily confused with the functional role of a deacon?

 If we rely on women to do so much of the service ministry in the local church, is it possible that certain qualifying women can and should be ordained into the office of deacon?
-This is not a question of preference nor is it a question of tradition, rather it is a question Biblical interpretation.
-The Bible is our final authority regardless of our preferences so the important question is whether the Bible explicitly forbids female deacons or not.
+This is not a question of preference nor is it a question of tradition, rather it is a question of Biblical interpretation.
+The Bible is our final authority regardless of our preferences or traditions so the important question is whether the Bible explicitly forbids female deacons or not.

 1 Timothy 2:12 makes it clear that women should not serve in the role of pastor.
-Paul clearly prohibits women from teaching or having special authority over men within the local church.
+Paul prohibits women from teaching or having special authority over men within the local church.
 He argues that this is according to God’s design in creating male and female equally valuable yet distinct in their role within the family unit and the church.
 Teaching and authoritative spiritual leadership are two of the primary tasks of the pastor described in 1 Timothy 3, thus it seems that this office is restricted to men.
 The office of deacon, however, serves a different role within the local church.
 While pastors must be “able to teach”, deacons do not require this ability because their primary role is one of service.
 Since the deacon role does not require the two aspects of church life prohibited for women, does this mean that the women are free to serve in the office of deacon?
 Again we are looking for Scriptural evidence that might prohibit women from serving in this role.

 Female Deacon Sightings in the Bible: